Skip to content

 • To Apply for VA Aid and Attendance Benefits: Complete the VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance) and submit it to your state’s Pension Management Center (PMC) along with supporting evidence, like medical reports and daily activity details.
 If you’re in a nursing home, include VA Form 21-0779 (Request for Nursing Home Information).
 You can also apply in person at your local VBA regional office.

-Basic Eligibility for VA Pension Benefits
+What is the Basic Eligibility for VA Pension Benefits?

 The first requirement to be eligible for Aid and Attendance benefits is you must first be eligible for VA pension benefits.